e6a5/word-of-the-day/README.md

  Exmaple: He was a rude, arrogant young man.

  Definition: behaving in a proud, unpleasant way, showing little thought for other people

+ ### encounter /ɪnˈkaʊntər/ (verb)

+ Example: encounter something -> We encountered a number of difficulties in the first week.

+ Synonym: meet, run into, come across

+ Definition: encounter something to experience something, especially something unpleasant or difficult, while you are trying to do something else.

+ ### accomplish /əˈkɑːmplɪʃ/ (verb)

+ Synonym: achieve

+ Example: I don't feel I've accomplished very much today.

+ Definition: accomplish something to succeed in doing or completing something

+ ### discourage /dɪsˈkɜːrɪdʒ/ (verb)

+ Opposite: encourage

+ Example: His parents tried to discourage him from being an actor.

+ Definition: to try to prevent something or to prevent somebody from doing something, especially by making it difficult to do or by showing that you do  not approve of it.

+ ### perspective /pərˈspektɪv/ (noun)

+ Synonym: viewpoint

+ Example: Try to see the issue from a different perspective.

+ Definition: a particular attitude towards something; a way of thinking about something

+ ### sword /sɔːrd/ (noun)

+ Definition: weapon with a long metal blade (= sharp cutting part) and a handle

+ Idioms: be a double-edged/two-edged sword/weapon -> to be something that has both advantages and disadvantages